 - Ruth Low - Stories from the Woolshed, $20,000.00

-- Grace Bateman and Paul Garbett - I am not ME: the lives of young people with chronic invisible disability, $9,975.00
+- Grace Bateman and Paul Garbett - M.E.
+Voices: Young people living with an invisible disability, $9,975.00

 - Mike Smith - Rex Jones and Trade Union leadership in NZ 1983-2000, $5,298.00